pirovc/ganon/docs/default_databases.md

 ### Top assemblies

 RefSeq and GenBank are highly biased toward some few organisms.
 This means that some species are highly represented in number of assemblies compared to others.
-This can not only bias analysis but also brings redundancy to the database.
+This can bias analysis towards those organisms.
 Choosing a certain number of top assemblies can mitigate those issues.
 Database sizes can also be drastically reduced without this redundancy, but "strain-level" analysis are then not possible.
-We recommend using top assemblies for larger and comprehensive reference sets (like the ones listed [above](#refseq-and-genbank)) and use the full set of assemblies for specific clade analysis.
+We recommend using top assemblies for larger and comprehensive reference sets (like the ones listed [above](#commonly-used-sub-sets)) and use the full set of assemblies for specific clade analysis.

 !!!
 Example
     - `ganon build --top 1` will select one assembly for each taxonomic leaf (NCBI taxonomy still has strain, sub-species, ...)